cidgoh/MPox_Contextual_Data_Specification/README.md

 - [Online version]()

 ## Contacts
-For more information and/or assistance, contact <INSERT CONTACT NAME> at <INSERT CONTACT EMAIL> or submit a repository [issue request](<INSERT REPOSITORY ISSUES URL>).
+For more information and/or assistance, contact Emma Griffiths at emma_griffiths@sfu.ca or submit a repository [issue request](https://github.com/cidgoh/MPox_Contextual_Data_Specification/issues).

 ## License